KureYv/Kijiji_Web_Scraper/README.md

 ## Description ##

 A mini 'project' that allows user to scrape a certain category in Kijiji, returns new values during the runtime whenever it can find a new value.
+Overlapping items are not outputted, allowing for data scrapping usages and data science.

 ## How to use ##
 Enter your parameters in the main, including the specific page you are scraping in Kijiji and the amount of pages you want it to monitor.
 Then run runfile.py.